lvllc904/promethea-network-state/ROADMAP.md

     - [ ] Issue the first Promethean Passports as verifiable, self-sovereign digital identities.

 4.  **Meta-Automation (The Self-Updating Roadmap):**
-    - [ ] Design and implement a "meta-AI" that observes codebase commits and their associated descriptions.
+    - [ ] **Design Meta-AI:** Design a "master" AI that observes codebase commits and their associated descriptions.
-    - [ ] Train the AI to cross-reference the intent of code changes with the objectives outlined in this roadmap.
+    - [ ] **Train Meta-AI:** Train the AI to cross-reference the intent of code changes with the objectives outlined in this `ROADMAP.md` file.
-    - [ ] Grant the AI the ability to propose modifications to this `ROADMAP.md` file, creating a system that automatically documents its own evolution.
+    - [ ] **Grant Proposal Rights:** Grant the AI the ability to propose modifications to this `ROADMAP.md` file by creating a pull request, creating a system that automatically documents its own evolution.